monero-project/monero-site/README.md

 When you update a guide, you are responsible for updating this version tracking in every file involved in your update.
 Don't be afraid to ask for help if the process is not clear to you.

-The screenshots of all user guides are in `/img/user-guides/LANG`.
-Where `LANG` can be any of the languages supported by Getmonero.
-By default, all localized versions of the website will use the English version of the screenshots, see the [translations](#translation) section for info about translating screenshots.
+The screenshots of all user guides are in `/img/user-guides/LANG`, where `LANG` can be any of the languages supported by Getmonero.
+By default, all localized versions of the website will use the English version of the screenshots.
+See the [translations](#translation) section for info about translating screenshots.

 ## How to make a blog post

 ### 1. Make a file

-Navigate to the \_posts folder of the website and make a new file.
+Navigate to the `_posts` folder of the website and make a new file.
 Be sure the file name has no spaces and the ending is .md.
 Take a look at the other posts to get an idea of how to name yours

 ### 2. Front Matter